bhargavaparoksham/waffle/README.md

-# Waffle
+# Waffle v1.2

-Waffle is a simple primitive for NFT raffles inspired by [Jon Itzler](https://twitter.com/jonitzler/status/1408472539182120967).
+Waffle v1.2 is a multi NFT raffles inspired by [Jon Itzler](https://twitter.com/jonitzler/status/1408472539182120967) & Anish's Waffle

 1. NFT Owners can specify the number of available raffle slots, and price per slot.
 2. Entrants can deposit and withdraw until all slots are filled.